Dandelion Root Tea Recipe: A Simple to Boost Your Health

 From Roasted Roots

 To make dandelion root tea from roasted roots, you need to roast the dandelion roots in the oven until they are brown and crisp.
-Then, boil water and add the roasted roots.
+Then, boil the water and add the roasted roots.
 Let it steep for 5-10 minutes, strain and enjoy.
 You can also add cinnamon, ginger or honey for extra flavor.

 Dandelion root tea has many health benefits, including aiding digestion, providing minerals and vitamins such as potassium, iron and calcium, and containing antioxidants and fiber.
 It can also help support liver function, lower cholesterol, boost the immune system and reduce inflammation.